 A good NPS indicates you have a higher number of promoters or loyal customers than detractors.
-Your customers are happy with the brand as a whole, and customer experience, and customer satisfaction levels are high.
-We talk about this in great detail in this blog, ‘What is considered a good net promoter score?‘
+Your customers are happy with the brand as a whole, and customer experience and customer satisfaction levels are high.
+In great detail in this blog, we talk about this blog, ‘What is considered a good net promoter score?‘

 What are the key benefits of NPS?

-The NPS system is popular and highly preferred by researchers since it translates several customer metrics into one standard of CX success.
+The NPS system is popular and highly preferred by researchers since it translates several customer satisfaction metrics into one CX success standard.
 Here are some of the key benefits an NPS score offers: